Quantum cohomology, shift operators, and Coulomb branches

 \subsubsection{Affine flag manifold version}

-In \cite{Cotangentofflag}, we will consider the affine flag version of Coulomb branches (called Iwahori--Coulomb branches) and the corresponding shift operators.
-We will prove analogues of \Cref{Introthm3} and the key lemma in that setting, which will be applied to compute the shift operators on cotangent bundles of partial flag manifolds, which yield various interesting applications.
+In \cite{Cotangentofflag}, we consider the affine flag version of Coulomb branches (called Iwahori--Coulomb branches) and the corresponding shift operators.
+We prove analogues of \Cref{Introthm3} and the Key Lemma in that setting, and explicitly compute the shift operators on quantum cohomology of cotangent bundles of partial flag manifolds, which yield various interesting applications.